GoodFarming/spec-lead-persona/README.md

 # spec-lead-persona

-A Claude Code agent persona for specification authorship and stewardship.
+An agent-persona (https://github.com/GoodFarming/agent-persona) for specification authorship and stewardship.

 ## What is Spec Lead?